linq2js/tenx/readme.md

 This store object will hold all the application state, we call it a single state tree.
 That does not mean you define all the state in one file and we will talk more about that later.
 For now let us talk about what you put into this state tree.

 A single state tree typically favours serializable state.
 That means state that can be JSON.parse and JSON.stringify back and forth.
 It can be safely passed between the client and the server, localStorage or to web workers.
-You will use strings, numbers, booleans, arrays, objects and null.
-Tenx also has the ability to allow you define state values as class instances, even serializing back and forth..
+You will use strings, numbers, booleans, arrays, objects and null. tenx also has the ability to allow you define state values as class instances, even serializing back and forth..

 ### Defining actions

-When you need to change your state you define actions.
-Tenx only allows changing the state of the application inside the actions.
+When you need to change your state you define actions. tenx only allows changing the state of the application inside the actions.
 The actions are plain functions.
 The only thing that makes them special is that they all receive a preset first argument, called the context:

 ```jsx
 function increaseCount(context) {